ejbyne/sudoku-solver/README.md

 ## To do list

-- Improve logic to solve "fiendish" rated puzzles
+- Improve logic to solve "fiendish" rated puzzles (based on The Times' ratings)
 - Turn into single page app with Ajax requests
 - Improve CSS